 Called the Skunk Train, you’ll depart your journey at the train station that comes with a cute gift shop.
 I did the Pudding Creek Express trip, which is 30 minutes into the forest and 30 minutes back.
 But I enjoyed it some much that I’d like to do the 4-hour Northspur Flyer trip next time.

 The train ride comes with a few other perks.
-You’ll get a mini history lesson along the way as the conductor shares info about the train and the region.
+You’ll get a mini-history lesson along the way as the conductor shares info about the train and the region.
 If it’s a nice day, you can stand outside on one of the observation cars to get a 360-degree view of the forest.
 It’s a great option if you want to take photos.
 And if you get hungry, the train also has a food/beverage cart at your convenience.

 Walk the trails of the Mendocino Coast Botanical Gardens: If you’re planning to visit, make sure you have at least an hour to spend here.
 There are 47 acres of gardens (with 14 different types of gardens!) that are tucked away between Highway 1 and the Pacific.
-Which means that as you walk the trail (the North Loop Trail), you’ll also get to enjoy beautiful ocean views.
+This means that as you walk the trail (the North Loop Trail), you’ll also get to enjoy beautiful ocean views.

 My favorites were the Dahlia Garden and the Vegetable Garden and Orchard (only because of this adorable greenhouse).